Updated: | Published:

 How has your team grown in the past 4 years since you started?

-When I started at GURUS, it was just John (our Marketing Manager), Ivan (our Designer) and myself on content, campaigns and communications.
+When I started at GURUS, it was just John (the Marketing Manager), Ivan (the Designer) and myself on content, campaigns and communications.
 We had a lot of work ahead of us, but teamwork is so strong at the company that we rolled up our sleeves and played many roles.
 It has never been a “me, myself, and I” philosophy at the company.

 I had the great opportunity to work with a number of different and excellent Marketers during my time at the company and they each brought in their own knowledge and experience, which was fantastic.
 It was incredible to see that growth firsthand from the start to where it is now.